-What is FTP Protocol ?
-FTP (File Transfer Protocol) is, as its name indicates a protocol for transferring files.
-The implementation of FTP dates from 1971 when a file transfer system (described in RFC141) between MIT machines (Massachusetts Institute of Technology) was developed.
-Many RFC have since made improvements to the basic protocol, but the greatest innovations date from July 1973.
+What is FTP Protocol?
+FTP (File Transfer Protocol) is, as its name indicates, a protocol for transferring files.
+The implementation of FTP dates from 1971, when a file transfer system (described in RFC141) between MIT machines (Massachusetts Institute of Technology) was developed.
+Many RFCs have since improved the basic protocol, but the greatest innovations date from July 1973.
 The FTP protocol is currently defined by RFC 959.

-FTP protocol defines the way in which data must be transferred over a TCP/IP network.
+FTP protocol defines how data must be transferred over a TCP/IP network.

 The aim of FTP protocol is to:

 - Allow independence between client and server machine system files.